compute rdf command

 The g(r) value for a bin is calculated from the histogram count by scaling it by the idealized number of how many counts there would be if atoms of type jtypeN were uniformly distributed.
 Thus it involves the count of itypeN atoms, the count of jtypeN atoms, the volume of the entire simulation box, and the volume of the bin’s thin shell in 3d (or the area of the bin’s thin ring in 2d).

-A coordination number coord(r) is also calculated, which is the sum of g(r) values for all bins up to and including the current bin.
+A coordination number coord(r) is also calculated, which is the number of atoms of type jtypeN within the current bin or closer, averaged over atoms of type itypeN.
+This is calculated as the area- or volume-weighted sum of g(r) values over all bins up to and including the current bin, multiplied by the global average volume density of atoms of type jtypeN.

 The simplest way to output the results of the compute rdf calculation to a file is to use the fix ave/time command, for example:

 This compute calculates a global array with the number of rows = Nbins, and the number of columns = 1 + 2*Npairs, where Npairs is the number of I,J pairings specified.
 The first column has the bin coordinate (center of the bin), Each successive set of 2 columns has the g(r) and coord(r) values for a specific set of itypeN versus jtypeN interactions, as described above.
 These values can be used by any command that uses a global values from a compute as input.
-See Section_howto 15 for an overview of LAMMPS output options.
+See the Howto output doc page for an overview of LAMMPS output options.

 The array values calculated by this compute are all “intensive”.